-ORs were not reported in 3 studies,[31-33] but in[32] individual patient data were reported and an OR was calculated.
-We contacted the authors of,[31] asking them to provide an OR if possible.
-The authors returned a conference abstract including an OR published 4 years prior to the article.[35]
-The abstract included 64 patients in contrast to the 57 patients included in.[31]
-The authors could not account for the different number of subjects between the full paper and conference abstract.
-One study[33] grouped subjects based on changes in joint loading following weight loss (increased vs. reduced loads).
-There were no between group differences in structural disease progression.
-Due to the use of an intervention (weight loss), it was not appropriate to extract OR for baseline loading.
+ORs were not reported in three studies, ^{31-33} but in 32 individual patient data were reported and an OR was calculated.
+We contacted the authors of ref.
+31 asking them to provide an OR if possible.
+The authors returned a conference abstract including an OR published 4 years prior to the article.
+35 The abstract recorded 64 patients in contrast to the 57 patients included in ref.
+31 The authors could not account for the difference in number of the subjects between the full paper and conference abstract.
+One study 33 grouped participants based on changes in joint loading following weight loss (increased vs reduced loads) and found no between group differences in structural disease progression.
+Owing to the use of an intervention (weight loss), it was not appropriate to extract OR for baseline loading.

 The ORs for structural disease progression ranged from 0.40 to 6.46 for each unit higher baseline peak KAM magnitudes.
-From the random effects model, the combined OR was

-For peer review only - http://bmjopen.bmj.com/site/about/guidelines.xhtml estimated to 1.90 (95% CI 0.85 to 4.25).
+From the random effects model, the combined OR was estimated to 1.90 (95% CI 0.85 to 4.25).
 The confidence in this estimate was downgraded due to heterogeneity (I2=77%).
 Figure 2 summarises the individual and pooled estimates.